The Shift to Cloud-native Network Function in the Telecommunications Industry: What it Means for Operators

 The telecommunications industry, for many a beast that moves at geological pace – and only then with reluctance – is taking rapid and innovative strides towards implementing cloud technologies.
 Operators are going “cloud-native”, delivering, managing, hosting and running applications in the cloud and embracing concepts such as microservices, containers and DevOps in order to bring down costs and speed up operations.
 They are doing this simply as a matter of necessity, to give them a chance to keep up with “born in the cloud” competitors in an era of 5G, the Internet of Things (IoT) and virtualization.

-Telecommunications in the cloud.
+Cloud-native telco.
 What does it mean for operators?

 CSPs which are going cloud-native are doing so by exploring optimal combinations of microservices, containers and platform as a service (PaaS) delivery.
 Microservices, as the name suggests, are compact building blocks each with their own data models, repository and functions that can be accessed only through their own APIs, and which can be deployed, developed and combined flexibly.
 Microservices are run via containers, which store code so that it can be run in all environments (such as production, testing and integration) simultaneously.
 Containers give code a high level of flexibility and portability, allowing any solution to be scaled up or down to meet demand at any given time.
 Finally, PaaS provides an Internet-based abstraction layer that takes care of software, operating system and network infrastructure so that users can focus fully on developing and deploying applications with a high level of scalability.